siordon/TidyData/README.md

   + HARdf is the data from getcombineddata() ("step 4" data)
   + HARmeansdf is the summary dataset containing averages from HARdf for each subject and activity ("step 5 data")

+_Note: the script requires the dplyr package to be installed._

 ###Usage:
 * If you do not already have the data, run dldataset() and then doprocessing()